Data processing

 - Hospital number and/or NHS number

-- Email and/or mobile number
+- Email address and/or mobile number

-- The treatment (A)
+- Risks of treatment

-Clinician personal data used:
+Clinician personal data processed:

-- Name
+- Name and job title

 - GMC number (optional)